dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 if (nonNullableBool == true) { ... }
 {% endprettify %}

-To evaluate a Boolean expression that *is nullable*, you should only use `??` or an explicit `!= null` check.
+To evaluate a boolean expression that *is nullable*, you should use `??` or an explicit `!= null` check.

 {:.good}